 - Completion of a Florida Financial Aid Application (FFAA) by August 31st of the year of high school graduation

-- Acceptance by, and enrolment in, a degree or certificate program at an eligible Florida postsecondary institution
+- Acceptance by, and enrollment in, a degree or certificate program at an eligible Florida postsecondary institution

-- Maintaining enrolment at that postsecondary institution for at least six (non-remedial) credit hours per term
+- Maintaining enrollment at that postsecondary institution for at least six (non-remedial) credit hours per term

 - Never having been convicted of (or pleaded “no contest” to) a felony charge